Bob Etherington Limited Admissions Policy Statement

 The applicant is then asked to confirm that they accept an alternative course by emailing confirmation to the Admissions Office.
-If, an offer cannot be made, the applicant’s file is referred to the appointed subject specific Admissions Officer.
+If an offer cannot be made, the applicant’s file is referred to the appointed subject specific Admissions Officer.
 This ensures that the file has been thoroughly examined and no details/evidence missed.
 An offer, whether conditional or unconditional, will be made in good faith taking into account information supplied by the applicant and/or referee at the time of the application.
 In light of additional information which was not available at the time of selection, an offer may be amended or, in exceptional circumstances, withdrawn.

 BE Ltd reserves the right to correct errors where they have been made in the communication of decisions and offers.
 However, an offer made in error where all conditions have been satisfied will only be withdrawn with the applicant’s consent.
 Contextual Data [QAA Indicator 6] BE Ltd will be collecting contextual data from UCAS.
-Publicly available datasets from the government and other agencies will be collated and stored, such as school/college A level performance.
+Publicly available datasets from the government and other agencies will be collated and stored, such as school/college A-level performance.
 No decisions will be made purely on the basis of this information and all applicants must meet our standard vocational studies criteria to be considered for entry.

-Contextual data may be used as part of the overall decision making process and will not be used in isolation.
+Contextual data may be used as part of the overall decision-making process and will not be used in isolation.

 BE Ltd Admissions Policy confirmation procedure includes the exchange and processing of data between schools and Colleges.

-Feedback to unsuccessful applicants [QAA Indicator 7, 8, 9] In order to support our transparent admissions process, BE Ltd undertakes to provide appropriate feedback to unsuccessful applicants and where possible considers alternate courses of study.
+Feedback to unsuccessful applicants [QAA Indicator 7, 8, 9] In order to support our transparent admissions process, BE Ltd undertakes to provide appropriate feedback to unsuccessful applicants and where possible consider alternate courses of study.
 Admissions Officers are prepared to provide written feedback upon request from the applicant.
-This communication, should provide details as to why the applicant was unsuccessful in gaining an offer and where possible options for alternative courses of study at BE Ltd.
+This communication should provide details as to why the applicant was unsuccessful in gaining an offer and where possible options for alternative courses of study at BE Ltd.

-Feedback will only be made direct to the applicant unless BE Ltd receives a written request from the applicant to share information with other individuals.
+Feedback will only be made directly to the applicant unless BE Ltd receives a written request from the applicant to share information with other individuals.
 Full details are available in the Admissions Code of Practice

 Disclosing a Criminal Conviction [QAA Indicator 6] the admission of students with a declared criminal conviction is subject to assessment by the Applications Committee in relation to the duty of care to the wider BE Ltd community.
 All information disclosed to the Applications Committee is confidential and will be held as such by the committee in accordance with the requirements of the Data Protection Act 1988.